camptocamp/terraform-azure-front-door/README.md

 #### Example 3 - AFD and LB Same Host

-Both AFD and Traefik reply to front domains e.g. `test.test.campto.camp`.
+Both AFD and Traefik reply to front domains e.g. `test.test.example.camp`.
 AKS is firewalled to reply to AFD only.
 Requires synchronizing certificates between AFD and AKS to have end-to-end TLS.
 The advantage of this solution is that we only need a single origin for the whole solution.
 /!\ Certificate generation, rotation and synch seems like a lot of work here.